In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 Both came paired with a 4-speed automatic transmission – nothing fancy, but it got the job done.

 Fuel economy?
-Well, let’s just say it was on par with other gas-guzzling behemoths of its day: 14 mpg in the city and 19 on the highway.
-Not great, not terrible.
+Well, let’s just say it was on par with other gas-guzzling giants of its day: 14 mpg in the city and 19 on the highway.
+Not outstanding, not awful.

 The 2002 model threw in some nice perks: